ndanielsen/intermediate-cli-git-github/materials/3-git-cont.md

 ### Merging in the existing develop branch

 Let's make sure that we're building off of the latest work.
-We need to add the `remote` repository of the main repository.
+We need to add the `remote` repository of the main repository if we haven't already.

-Be sure to checkout the main repo to get the url.

 ```
 git remote add ndanielsen {url}